mikelma/craftium/craftium-readme.md

 - **Extensive documentation 📚:** Craftium extensively [documents](https://craftium.readthedocs.io) how to [use](https://craftium.readthedocs.io/en/latest/getting-started/) existing [environments](https://craftium.readthedocs.io/en/latest/environments) and [create](https://craftium.readthedocs.io/en/latest/creating-envs/) new ones.
 The documentation also includes a low-level [reference](https://craftium.readthedocs.io/en/latest/reference/) of the exported Python classes and gymnasium [Wrappers](https://craftium.readthedocs.io/en/latest/wrappers/), [extensions to the Lua API](https://craftium.readthedocs.io/en/latest/lua_functions/), and [code examples](https://craftium.readthedocs.io/en/latest/lua_env_cookbook/).
 Moreover, Craftium greatly benefits from existing Luanti documentation like the [wiki](https://wiki.luanti.org/), [reference](https://api.luanti.org/), and [modding book](https://rubenwardy.com/minetest_modding_book/en/basics/getting_started.html).

-- **Modern API 🤖:** Craftium implements the well-known [Gymnasium](https://gymnasium.farama.org/index.html)'s [PettingZoo](https://pettingzoo.farama.org/) APIs, opening the door to a huge number of existing tools and libraries compatible with these APIs.
+- **Modern API 🤖:** Craftium implements the well-known [Gymnasium](https://gymnasium.farama.org/index.html) and [PettingZoo](https://pettingzoo.farama.org/) APIs, opening the door to a vast number of existing tools and libraries compatible with these APIs.
 For example, [stable-baselines3](https://stable-baselines3.readthedocs.io) or [CleanRL](https://github.com/vwxyzjn/cleanrl) (check [examples](#examples-) section!).

 - **Fully open source 🤠:** Both, craftium and Luanti are fully open-source projects.
 This allowed us to modify Luanti's source code to tightly integrate it with our library, reducing the number of ugly hacks.

-- **No more Java 👹:** The Minecraft game is written in Java, not a very friendly language for clusters and high-performance applications.
-Contrarily, Luanti is written in C++, much more friendly for clusters, and highly performant!
+- **No more Java 👹:** The Minecraft game is written in Java, not an especially friendly language for clusters and high-performance applications.
+Contrarily, Luanti is written in C++, more adequate for clusters, and highly performant!

 ## Installation ⚙️